How to bind a logout page to the Connect2id server

 Step 1.

-Upon receiving an HTTP request, post the cookie holding the user session ID (sub_sid) and the query string (query) to the logout session endpoint.
-If no session cookie or query string is found omit the parameter or make it null.
+Post them to the logout session API.
+If no session cookie or query string is present omit the parameter or make it null.

 The request is authorised with the configured bearer access token.